Minimal cones and self-expanding solutions for mean curvature flows: Introduction

 \emph{ Let $C$ be a stable (or minimizing) hypercone in $\R^{n+1}$, and $C_\ep$ be the $\ep$-neighbourhood of $C$ in $\R^{n+1}$.
 Given $\ep>0$, can one find a smooth embedded hypersurface of positive mean curvature properly embedded in $B_1(0)\cap C_\ep$?}

 F.H.
-Lin first attacked this problem and did the pioneer work \cite{L1,L2}.
-Let $E$ be a connected component of $\R^{n+1}\setminus C$.
-If either $C$ is a stable cone or $C$ is a one-sided area-minimizing cone in $\overline{E}$, Lin \cite{L1} showed the existence of smooth embedded hypersurfaces of positive mean curvature properly embedded in $B_1(0)\cap C_\ep\cap E$ for any small $\ep>0$.
-An one-sided area minimizing cone maybe not area-minimizing, such as a cone over a minimal hypersurface $\S^1\left(\sqrt{\f16}\right)\times\S^5\left(\sqrt{\f56}\right)$ in $\S^7(1)$ proved by Lin \cite{L2}.
-Hereof, R.M.
-Hardt has posed the following problem for general minimal cones in \cite{Ha}.
+Lin first studied this problem and gave a confirmative answer for it when the dimension $n\le7$ in \cite{L1}.
+Furthermore, let $E$ be a connected component of $\R^{n+1}\setminus C$.
+If either $C$ is a stable cone with $n=7$ or $C$ is a one-sided area-minimizing cone in $\overline{E}$, Lin \cite{L1} showed the existence of smooth embedded hypersurfaces of positive mean curvature properly embedded in $B_1(0)\cap C_\ep\cap E$ for any small $\ep>0$.
+An one-sided area minimizing cone may not be area-minimizing, such as a cone over a minimal hypersurface $\S^1\left(\sqrt{\f16}\right)\times\S^5\left(\sqrt{\f56}\right)$ in $\S^7(1)$ proved by Lin \cite{L2}.

-\emph{A minimal foliation may exist on only one side of a minimal (not minimizing) hypercone.}

-In this paper, we shall give an affirmative answer to Lawson's problem, and a negative answer to Hardt's problem for embedded minimal but not minimizing cones.
-In particular, we obtain a smooth foliation except the origin moving by mean curvature flow with every leaf possessing positive mean curvature.
-With uniqueness for self-expanders we give an affirmative answer to open problems arisen by Ilmanen-White, namely, Theorem 1 and Theorem 2 in \cite{IW} still hold if one drops the area-minimizing hypothesis.
-In particular, the \emph{density} of a topologically nontrivial minimal but not area-minimizing hypercone with an isolated singularity must be greater than $\sqrt{2}$.
-Here, a topologically nontrivial hypercone $C\subset\R^{n+1}$ means that there is a non-contractible component of $\R^{n+1}\setminus C$.

-For a minimal hypercone $C$ in $\R^{n+1}$ with vertex at the origin, the \emph{density} of $C$ is defined as follows:

-where $\omega_n$ is the volume of an $n$-dimensional unit ball in $\R^n$, and $B_r$ denotes the ball in $\R^{n+1}$ with radius $r$ and centered at the origin.